Q&A with Debra Rodkin (Deborah Mathis)

 Q. What has been your favorite role to date?

-Plays are very odd.
+A. Plays are very odd.
 Sometimes a role is wonderful (and that’s always ideal), but the experience is more about being part of a wonderful cast and production.
 A local playwright, Tommy Lee Johnston, wrote a play called Geezers that I was lucky enough to be a part of, and that show really stands out to me.
 It really increased my awareness of how we need to engage more with the older members of society and appreciate their stories and experiences.